Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 - Machine-washable faux lambskin liner

-- Locking zipper pulls for security
+- Locking zipper pulls keep escape artists inside

 Cons: